sammiearchie77/MjKamma/README.md

-- 👋 Hi, I’m @MjKamma
+- 👋 Hi, I’m Mercy.
-- 👀 I’m interested in software development and product design
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning Front end development.
+- 🌱 I’m currently learning Software Engeering.
-- 💞️ I’m looking to collaborate on front end projects.
+- 💞️ I’m looking to collaborate on all software Devops projects.
 - 📫 How to reach me on my email MercyJay011@gmail.com

 <!---